 Getting Started

-- Estimate subject level estimates for each subject
+2. (Optional) Estimate subject-level HRF estimates for each subject

 Video guide of how to use HRfunc to estimate HRFs and neural activity...